jaynedoe/groguToDoApp/README.md

 # toDoApp
-To Do Web App - Add, delete and sort to do list items.
+To Do Web App - Add and delete to do list items.
+Choose to do by date and priority level.

 No server.